arielenter/laravel-phpunit-test-validation-rules/README.md

                         ['username_field', 'same_regex_field'],
                         ['0invalid', 'inva..lid', 'invalid.', 'inv@lid'],
 /**
- *                      regex has to be nested inside an array bacause it
+ *                      regex has to be nested inside an array because it
  *                      contains a pipe | on it, otherwise it will be confuse
  *                      as a composed string rule (example ‘numeric|max:100’)
 */